HabibahElSebakhy/FINE3300-2025-A1/README.md

 ---

 ### Part 2 – Exchange Rates
+1. Download the Bank of Canada exchange rate file as a .csv.
+2. Drag and drop the file into the same folder as exchange.rates.py.
+3. Open a terminal in this folder.
-1. Run the program:
+4. Run the program
-2. Enter:
+5. Enter:
    - Amount (e.g., 100000)
    - From currency (`USD` or `CAD`)
    - To currency (`USD` or `CAD`)
-3. The program will output the converted value using the latest rate from the CSV file.
+6. The program will output the converted value using the latest rate from the CSV file.